EmmanueleVilla/chess_ai_game/README.md

 ## Description

 Chess AI Game is a game where you develop your own artificial intelligence to play chess and attach it to the main executable to play.
+It will also print a log at filesystem so one can analyze it to train a model.

 Yes, I know there are already lots of programs like this and official AI tournament and stuff, this is just an exercise